Invoke-IR/ACE/README.md

 * New scripts/tools must be created for customer-specific data.
 * Network segmentation requires multiple credentials to access all machines in the environment.

 ## Installation/What is the architecture of ACE?

-ACE has three components: the ACE Web Service, the ACE SQL database, and the ACE RabbitMQ message queue.
+ACE has four components: the ACE Web Service, the ACE Nginx web proxy, the ACE SQL database, and the ACE RabbitMQ message queue.
 The Web Service is a RESTful API that takes requests from clients to schedule and manage scans.
 The SQL database stores the configuration and data from scans.
 The RabbitMQ service handles automated enrichment of data.

-Each of the services can be deployed on separate machines, or all on a single server.
-You can use the provided Docker images to easily deploy premade ACE services.
+1) Identify the IP Address of both your Linux Docker host and your Windows host.

+### ACE Docker Images

+### ACEWebService
+1) Download the Configure-AceWebService.ps1 script from the Release page
+2)

 ## Usage/How do I use ACE?
 The ACE repository includes a collection of PowerShell scripts to interact with the ACE Web Service, including adding users, managing credentials, uploading collection scripts, and scheduling scans.

 After deploying the ACE servers, use **New-AceUser** to create a new ACE user.